dxe4/jsonTOxls/README.md

 jsonTOxls
 =========

 Create Excel files using json requests.
-A tornado server (http://www.tornadoweb.org/en/stable/) that accepts json requests to create xls,xlsx files using XlsxWriter (https://github.com/jmcnamara/XlsxWriter).
+Send json to create xls,xlsx files using XlsxWriter (https://github.com/jmcnamara/XlsxWriter).
-Both client and server build in python but the client can be written in any language.
+You can optionally run a tornado server to accept the requests.

 ___
 It works as basic functionality (add values, sheets, formats, conditional formatting, merging)